robinrendle/robinrendle.com/notes/several-short-sentences-on-writing.md

 Designers often struggle with this lack of focus on the “sentence” of interface design.
 But I struggle with it more whilst writing.
 I get overwhelmed with all the possibilities and my drafts folder is littered with dead projects because I forgot about the sentences and all I could see was the plot or the genre or anything else.

 But how do you get good at this though?
 This relentless focus?
-Here’s what Verilyn recommends:
+Here’s what Verlyn recommends:

 > The urge to write is so strong.
 > Aspiring writers want so badly to be pouring something out of themselves.